ubuntu-id/ubuntu-id.github.io/content/download/index.en.md

 # Commercial technical support

-{{< info title="Note" content="Ubuntu Korea Community is a non-profit community consists of users and developers and independent from Canonical Ltd. We do not provide any commercial technical support and answers for related inqueires.
+{{< info title="Note" content="Ubuntu Indonesia Community is a non-profit community consists of users and developers and independent from Canonical Ltd. We do not provide any commercial technical support and answers for related inqueires.
 If you need commercial support for Ubuntu, Check out informations below and get support from Canonical Ltd. or Canonical Partners.">}}

 ## Ubuntu Advantage
 Get commercial technical support from Canonical Ltd. the publisher of Ubuntu with Ubuntu Advantage program.